with Charlotte Watts 500RYT SYT (Yoga Alliance UK)

 “Charlotte has such art in expressing her vast knowledge of yoga and the human body-mind.
 She teaches in a way that seems to be designed to bypass the needy/greedy brain and head straight for the tissues themselves.
 This way her teachings are felt, experienced in the body and become embodied experience rather than yet more concept and theory.” – Lisa Wise, yoga teacher and owner Clear Space Studio, Hereford

-Yoga for Healing and Recovery: moving beyond stress, trauma, burnout, anxiety, fatigue and post-illness through embodied awareness
+Yoga & Somatics for Healing & Recovery: moving beyond stress, trauma, burnout, anxiety, fatigue and post-illness through embodied awareness

-This 12 week course in Brighton (3 hours in the evening each week) has been designed as an explorative journey for yoga teachers and yoga therapists to delve into how a compassionate and subtly attentive relationship with their bodies, practice and teaching can help address these commonly seen dis-ease states.
+This course has been designed as an explorative journey for yoga teachers and yoga therapists to delve into how a compassionate and subtly attentive relationship with their bodies, practice and teaching can help address these commonly seen dis-ease states.
 This may be as a route to unravelling their own states and/or supporting those in students.
-Each intake will take eight students maximum to ensure a small, safe and intimate group dynamic – with self-practice and enquiry work this is a 70 hour accredited course.
+Each intake will take ten students maximum to ensure a small, safe and intimate group dynamic – with self-practice and enquiry work this is a 70 hour CPD accredited course (Yoga Alliance).
+The course is run in London and Brighton as 12 x 3 hour sessions or 6 x day sessions in London.

 A large part of this exploration will be modern stress and trauma, and what this means for our bodies, minds, yoga teaching and practice; on and off the mat.
 Charlotte Watts gathers together strands of her courses on Teaching Yoga for Stress and Burnout, and for ME/Chronic Fatigue (for Yogacampus) and her recent books Yoga Therapy for Digestive Health (Singing Dragon 2018) and The De-Stress Effect (Hay House 2015), for an experiential dive into how we can view symptoms of 21st century living through the lens of the Yoga Model of Wellness.